 A well-functioning and competitive power market produces electricity at the lowest possible price for every hour of the day.
 The balance price represents both:

-ii) The price that the consumer group is willing to pay for the final kWh required to satisfy demand.
+ii) The price that the consumer is willing to pay for the final kWh required to satisfy demand.

 The price formation process is therefore economically effective for society.

 Nord Pool establishes prices in the same way as other energy markets

 In the political debate surrounding energy, this type of price formation is labelled marginal price setting.
 This gives a false impression that the establishment of prices in the electricity market is different from the price formation process in other commodity markets.
 The only difference lies in the significantly higher requirements for the secure delivery of electricity because it must be delivered at the precise moment it is needed by the consumer.
 The inelasticity caused by the inability to store electricity causes this difference.
 Market price formation is therefore a more accurate term than marginal price setting.